denoland/deno/docs/tools/debugger.md

 map file, which let's us step through the actual source code that includes types.

-Let's send a request and inspect it in Devtools
+Let's send a request and inspect it in Devtools:

 ```
 $ curl http://0.0.0.0:4500/